MEETING THE SEASON

 In these parts, there is a week at the end of April – St. George’s Day to Beltane Eve – that I would describe as mature spring.
 The rising year is leaning in to summer, but not quite there.
 I came close to missing it this year, at least as an outdoors event.
 I have made a good, if slightly fluctuating, recovery from the COPD flare-up described in recent posts.
 I met this moment, on this day, in the open air.
 At every level I feel better for the experience.

-On 24 April 2022, I walked through an almost-city water margin.
+On 24 April 2022, I walked through this almost-city water margin.
 I was moved by its burgeoning growth, noticing the abundance of green in contrasting shades and forms.
 For awhile I had given up on going out during this delicious period.
 The experience, however fragile and transient both I and this space might be, was pure celebration.
 Taking pictures became an act of celebration, and also of giving thanks.